kermitt2/grobid-ner/grobid-ner/doc/training-guidelines.md

 # Guidelines for annotation of NAmed Entities Recognition

 The creation of annotated corpus for Named Entities is the process of find the correct class of named entities for words based on the context.

 Grobid-NER can automatically generate training data from text files ( [Link to Page] ), recognising the best named entities with the model currently used.
 The goal of the annotator is to correct the generated entities by: (1) changing them, (2) extending them to the proximity tokens or (3) removing them.

 ### Format

-The format the training data is managed is the CONLL 2003 format, which is a 2 column tab separated file.
+The format the training data is managed is the [CONLL 2003 format](http://www.cnts.ua.ac.be/conll2003/ner/), which is a 2 column tab separated file.
 The first column is the token, the second column is the class:
 ```
 token           B-CLASS
 token           CLASS
 ```

-The B- prefix is used to indicate the beginning of the class.
+The `B-` prefix is used to indicate the beginning of the class.
 This is important when the same class is repeated for two adiacent entities, **normally this is a very rare event**.

-During training It's important not to touch the token but only the class.
+During training it's mandatory not to modify the token for any reason.
+Only the column of the class can be changed.

 ### Classes
 The list of classes with the set of examples are defined in the page (link to class page).